proroklab/CoViS-Net/evaluation/ros2/README.md

 This directory contains the code for the on-robot evaluation of the CoViS-Net paper.

 Prerequisites:
 - A monocular forward facing camera with a field of view of 120 degree with a rectified image is expected.
 In our experiments, we used the Raspberry Pi HQ camera.
 We used the OpenCV fisheye module to calibrate and rectify all images.
+Our drivers can be found [here](https://github.com/proroklab/cambridge-robomaster/tree/master/cam_driver).
 - For adhoc wireless communication, we use a Netgear A6210 WiFi dongle.
 Run the adhoc setup script in `./util/adhoc_up.sh` to setup the adhoc network.
 You should be able to ping the other robots with their local adhoc IP address.

 Run the following steps to run the pose control demo: